galtx-centex/galtx-centex.github.io/_greyhounds/dylan.md

 dob: 2023-09-08
 pic: dylan.jpg
 ---
 Dylan is Texas born and raised!
-He is tattoed and registered, but no racing history to his name.
+He is tattooed and registered, but no racing history to his name.
 Dylan has a handsome dark mask and black overcoat giving him a unique look.
 He is a friendly boy, who is quickly getting the hang of city living.
 Dancin Dylan is littermate to Kevin.